adamcrombie/SkyJourneys/README.md

 ## Technologies

-This is mainly CSS, organised with Sass.
+This is mainly CSS, organised with Scss.
 A small bit of Javascript is used only for navigation and lazy loading images.
 As you can see from the package.json, there is no polyfilling or transpiling etc, only prefixing and compressing.

 ## Key Features